 Money expert Clark Howard says that YouMail is invaluable to him when he’s on the go.

-“What makes YouMail so great is that your voicemails come to you in an app,” he says.
-“So for me, when I travel, instead of having to call in, I can listen to them three different ways using the app.
+“What makes YouMail so great is that your voicemails come to you in an app,” Clark says.
+“So for me, when I travel, instead of having to call in, I can listen to them three different ways using the app.”

-After using YouMail for a bit, I’ve notices there are some definite positives about the service, but there are also a few drawbacks.
+After using YouMail’s free plan for a while now, I’ve noticed there are some definite positives about the service, but there are also a few drawbacks.
 Here are some pros and cons that I’ve identified: